 In fact, most colleges and universities failed to comply with IX regulations and failed to investigate sexual misconduct claims in a timely manner.
 It was reported back in 2016 that the average investigation had been open for 963 days, up from an average of 289 days in 2010.

 Sexual assault and rape claims on campuses in Los Angeles are a serious and sensitive matter that requires a thorough and fair investigation.
 More often than not, the accused are not being provided with a fair investigation by neither schools or their IX coordinators.

 That’s why it’s vital to be legally represented by a Los Angeles Title IX defense attorney in order to prevent the accuser, your university or college, and, in many cases, its incompetent and biased coordinators from ruining your life and conducting an unfair investigation.

 Don’t let them shatter your life into the piece with wrong or far-fetched accusations at the time when sexual assault and harassment claims keep piling up all across the country, but most notably on campuses.

-Speaking to a Title IX defense lawyer at Law Offices of Kristensen Weisberg, LLP is your best line of defense.
+Speaking to a Title IX defense lawyer at Law Offices of Kristensen, LLP is your best line of defense.
 Call our Los Angeles offices at 310-984-1297 or complete this contact form to get a free consultation.